elkouhen/opa-repo/README.md

 }
 ```

-The second part is the CRD (Custom Resource Definition) that permits deploying the rego file.
+The second part is the CRD (Custom Resource Definition) that permits deploying the rego file in Kubernetes.

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1